BookOverflowLib/BookOverflow/README.md

 ssh-copy-id -p 8022 USERNAME@127.0.0.1
 ```

-Then to upload changes to the server:
+To upload changes to the server (keys need to have been set up first):
 - open tunnel:
     ```bash
     ssh paolotti.studenti.math.unipd.it -l USERNAME -L8080:tecweb:80 -L8443:tecweb:443 -L8022:tecweb:22